rocket-pool/RPIPs/RPIPs/RPIP-draft-atlas-settings.md

 The first only needs 32 ETH for the former to support any possible minipool size.
-The second just needs "enough" space to do the arb as rewards come in; note that the largest single reward seen so far (smoothing pool interval 3) was under 0.1% of rETH TVL, so the chosen size should be plenty.
+The second just needs "enough" space to do the arb as rewards come in; note that the largest single reward seen so far (smoothing pool interval 3) was under 0.1% of rETH TVL, so the chosen size should be sufficient.
 Finally, the last purpose can get arbitrarily large.
-Here we look to balance the use of arb with a potential griefing method by repeated minipool creation/exiting; by selecting a relatively low value we limit the potential downside of such griefing.
+Here we look to balance the use of arb with a potential griefing method by repeated minipool creation and exiting; by selecting a relatively low value we limit the potential downside of such griefing.

 --